 An essential part of the Texas State Railroad journey is spending time at the Rusk and Palestine depot complexes prior to departure, at the turn-around and after the ride.
 Built during the middle of the last century, these edifices are every bit a part of the rail experience as the ride itself.

 Peppering the depot are eye-catching storyboards, overflowing with details about the Texas State Railroad encounter, surrounding communities, pioneer spirit and railroad lore which set the stage for a memorable rail adventure.
-Each depot complex has its own identity and requires time spent to capture the essence of why this Piney Woods Route has been designated the Official State Railroad of Texas.
+Each depot complex has its own identity and requires time to capture why this Piney Woods Route has been designated the Official State Railroad of Texas.

 Inaugurated in 1976, both depot complexes were built by the Texas State Parks & Wildlife Department.
 The attractive Palestine depot represents the Victorian era of architecture that was popularized when steam locomotives first crisscrossed the American landscape over a century ago.